Dat-ABC/Coffee-Shop-Management-System-C-Sharp/README.md

 |-|

 ## Installation
-Net framework (for frontend and backend)
+Net framework (for frontend and backend).
-SQLServer (for database)
+SQLServer (for database).

-## Installation instructions
-Open folder: Coffee Shop -> open file HDCaiDatUngDung.txt, language is Vietnamese

 ## Contact
 For any inquiries or support, please contact nguyendatkak@gmail.com.